No. 11 Seed Football Falls 41-10 To No. 6 Seed Ole Miss In First Round of College Football Playoff

 Photo Gallery

-Ole Miss scored first as Kewan Lacy completed the three play drive with a 20-yard touchdown with 14:01 remaining in the opening quarter.
+Ole Miss scored first as Kewan Lacy completed the three-play drive with a 20-yard touchdown with 14:01 remaining in the opening quarter.

 The Green Wave got on the board as Patrick Durkin knocked in a 39-yard field goal to draw Tulane to 14-3 with 14:06 remaining in the second quarter.

-Ole Miss added three to the lead as Lucas Carneiro knocked in a 42-yard field goal to put the Rebels again up two touchdowns, 17-3, at the 3:48 mark of the second quarter in what would ultimately be the scoring at the half.
+Ole Miss added three to the lead as Lucas Carneiro knocked in a 42-yard field goal to put the Rebels again up two touchdowns, 17-3, at the 3:48 mark of the second quarter in what would ultimately be the scoring for the half.

 After a stop by their defense to start the second half, Ole Miss scored the team's third touchdown of the game as Chambliss connected with De'Zhaun Stribling on the 13-yard touchdown reception to put the Rebels up 24-3 with 10:13 left in the third quarter.